singular-gpispace/pfd-parallel/README.md

 spack load pfd-parallel
 ```

-# Example to run PFD
+# Example to run pfd-parallel
 To run an example, we need a Singular script that loads the `pfd_gspc.lib`
 library.
 A GPI-Space configure token needs to be prepared, with some important
 configuration:  The path of a temporary directory, where files will be stored